Drew Harris: Vote of no confidence in Garda Commissioner passes

 A vote of no confidence in Garda Commissioner (head of the Irish police force) Drew Harris has been passed by the Garda Representatives Association.

-The association represents rank and file members of the force.
+The association, which represents rank and file members of the force, has been in dispute with Mr Harris over rota changes and other working conditions.

 The vote of no confidence was passed by 98.7% in favour to 1.3% against.